CarsonScott/Adaptive-Template-Model/README.md

 # A Framework for Template-Matching in Topological Space

-In the past, template-matching has traditionally been useful in machine-learning problems where digital images are being processed in order to detect visual patterns.
-The most basic example of which deals with a (typically small) two-dimensional filter being slid across an image surface in order to detect low-level patterns of black and white pixels.
+Traditionally, template-matching algorithms have been used for things like digital image processing and visual pattern recognition.
+The most basic example of which deals with a (typically very small) two-dimensional filter being slid across an image in order to detect low-level patterns of black-and-white pixels.

-Pattern recognition through template-matching is currently restricted in that it is only useful when dealing with vector spaces.
-Unfortunately, problems of higher complexity are associated with patterns beyond spacetime, and tend toward more conceptually abstract relations.
+Pattern recognition through template-matching is currently restricted in that it is only useful when dealing with vector space.
+Of course, problems of higher complexity tend toward conceptually abstract relations, and thus away from patterns of space and time.

-In the following framework I propose a way to extend the template-matching process beyond vector space, to include topological space like graphs and networks.
-The main objective is to propose a solution for future algorithms to process high-level patterns using template-matching, effectively minimizing the computational requirements of high-level pattern recognition.
+In the following framework, I propose a solution to this by extending the template-matching idea to topological space, like graphs and networks.
+The main objective is to discover a mechanism for processing high-level patterns with template-matching mechanisms, and effectively reduce the computational resources required for high-level pattern recognition.

 ## 1. Templates